 The Ocean Disclosure Project

-Established in 2015 by Sustainable Fisheries Partnership, the Ocean Disclosure Project (ODP) is a global platform for voluntary disclosure of seafood sourcing.
-The ODP is dedicated to increasing transparency in seafood supply chains by encouraging seafood-buying companies to publicly report on the seafood they source.
-The ODP provides a common template through which companies can report the fisheries they source from, alongside information on the provenance, stock status and management, and environmental impact (including impacts on protected, endangered, and threatened species, bycatch, and benthic impacts) of these fisheries.
-This information is used to create annual profiles reflecting the company’s sourcing from the previous year, which are then published on the ODP website.
-Visit us at www.oceandisclosureproject.org.
+Established in 2015 by Sustainable Fisheries Partnership, the Ocean Disclosure Project (ODP) is an online reporting platform for voluntary disclosure of seafood sourcing.
+The ODP works to increase transparency in seafood by enabling businesses to publicly report on the seafood they source.
+Companies are invited to submit their sourcing data showing the origin of their wild-caught and farmed seafood.
+The ODP then combines this source list with information on the environmental performance of those sources, including certification to GSSI recognized certification schemes, ratings from SFPs FishSource database and others, and notes on the environmental impact of each fishery or farmed source.
+This information is used to create annual company disclosures reflecting the company's sourcing from the previous year, which are then published on the ODP website.
+Visit the ODP at www.oceandisclosureproject.org.

 For collaborating with SFP:

 SFP regards the connections it makes to the industry as vital to its ongoing mission of building a more sustainable global seafood industry.
 We invite all industry leaders who share our concerns about long-term sustainability to consider partnering with us.

 Have access to key fisheries and aquaculture improvement projects that can directly impact their business.